Patryk55o/FischMacroLinux/README.md

 2. Set your display scale to 100% (e.g. `xrandr --dpi 96`, or your desktop environment's scaling setting).
 Like the original AHK script, this assumes 1:1 pixel coordinates.
-3. Run `FischTuxGUI.sh` either by opening it like a normal file or by the terminal, it's a brand new feature, the new GUI
+3. Run `FischTuxGUI.sh` either by opening it like a normal file or by the terminal, it's a brand new feature, the new GUI.
+You can configure your settings and your webhook (Note: if you put your discord WEBHOOK URL in the gui, in your next launch it will not appear **but it is actually saved to `Settings.ini`** so don't worry.

 ## Run